smatechnologies/ibm-i-agent-docs/docs/reference/multiple-environments.md

 20. For each LSAM sub-menu, where option 7 is used to configure the feature, review the configuration options to make sure they are appropriate for the new LSAM environment.
 However, do not configure test LSAM environments to use Job Tracking or Restricted Mode functions, unless during special test circumstances it is well understood how to avoid conflicts with a production LSAM environment.
 21. **The next step requires an understanding of how to configure OpCon options at the SAM console.
 Add a new machine definition** to the machine table at the OpCon Enterprise Manager (EM), using the new LSAM Name.
     - Specify that the machine type is IBM i.
 22. Enter the new LSAM environment in the IBM i partition using the **STRSMA** command or the **LSAMENU** command.
-For more information, refer to [The STRSMA Command](Components-and-Operation.md#The).
+For more information, refer to the [STRSMA Command](/operations/lsam#the-strsma-command).
 Be sure to specify the new environment name for the ENV parameter of this command:
 23. Select **sub-menu 6**.
 LSAM Management Menu in the LSAM Main Menu.
 24. Select **function 1**.
 Start LSAM (STRSMASYS) in the LSAM Management Menu.
 25. When the start process has completed, select function 3.
 Check LSAM subsystem status, to confirm that the new LSAM environment server jobs are running without error (no job has a status of **MSGW**) under the unique subsystem name was created.